poma/fdb-test-cluster/README.md

 The configuration for each node is stored in `conf/*.ini` files.
 Each file corresponds to a node with the same number (you will have to create more config files if you want to make your cluster larger).
 Testing nodes have identical configs stored in `conf/tester.ini`.
+The configs are intentionally made as a separate files instead of a script that generates them from an array of roles to allow easy per process tuning, for example adding memory to storage processess.

 You can quickly update configs on all your cluster nodes without recreating or restarting them by using